 The only time when there is significantly less work in Banff is from (the second half of) September through November and from the end of March through April.

 What About Your Insurance During Your Stay?

-All three International Experience Canada programs require you to have health insurance in Canada.
+All three International Experience Canada programs require you to have health insurance that will cover your stay in Canada.
 The insurance must cover the following: